ibexa/documentation-developer/docs/api/graphql.md

     See [overview of the upcoming changes](https://github.com/ezsystems/ezplatform-graphql/pull/90).

+### Schema generation limitations

+GraphQL schema cannot be generated for names that do not follow the [GraphQL specification](http://spec.graphql.org/June2018/#sec-Names), for example names that start with a digit.
+This concerns image variations, Content Types, Content Type groups, and Field definition identifiers.
+If any of those identifiers are not included in the schema, they are not available from GraphQL.

 ## Domain schema

 GraphQL for [[= product_name =]] is based on the Content Types, Content Type groups, and Content items